Jacksonville Jaguars hire Urban Meyer as head coach

 (CNN)Urban Meyer -- three-time national champion as a college football coach -- will now lead the Jacksonville Jaguars, the team announced Thursday.

-Meyer, formerly the head coach at Ohio State, will become the seventh head coach in Jaguars franchise history.
+Meyer, formerly the head coach at Ohio State University, will become the seventh head coach in Jaguars franchise history.
 This will be his first time as an NFL head coach.

-"I'm ready to coach the Jacksonville Jaguars," Meyer said in a press release.
+"I'm ready to coach the Jacksonville Jaguars," Meyer said in a news release.
 "Jacksonville has an enthusiastic fan base, and the fans deserve a winning team.
 With upcoming opportunities in the NFL Draft, and strong support from ownership, the Jaguars are well-positioned to become competitive."

 Meyer's last head coaching job was with Ohio State, from 2012-2018.
-He helped steer the team to a national title in 2014 season.
-He also won two national championships when he was head coach of the Florida Gators (2006, 2008).
-After stepping down as head coach at Ohio State, Meyer was a studio analyst for FOX Sports.
+He helped steer the team to a national title in 2014.
+He also won two national championships when he was head coach of the Florida Gators, in 2006 and 2008.
+After stepping down as head coach at Ohio State, Meyer was a studio analyst for Fox Sports.

 "This is a great day for Jacksonville and Jaguars fans everywhere," said Jaguars owner Shad Khan.
 "Urban Meyer is who we want and need, a leader, winner and champion who demands excellence and produces results.
 While Urban already enjoys a legacy in the game of football that few will ever match, his passion for the opportunity in front of him here in Jacksonville is powerful and unmistakable.
 I am proud to name Urban Meyer the new head coach of the Jacksonville Jaguars."